- Working in Canada

 Are you trained and experienced in your home country, and looking for a job in Skilled Trades, Biotechnology and Life Sciences, and Information Technology (IT) and Data Services in Canada?
 To qualify for FAST, you must be approved to immigrate to Canada and must have two to five years of work experience in skilled trades, biotechnology, and IT, or in a related occupation.

-FAST will let you access services and resources that will help you gain employment or prepare for Canadian certification in your field before you arrive in Canada.
+FAST will let you access services and resources that will help you gain employment or prepare for Canadian certification in your field.

-FAST provides pre-arrival support for immigrants who are looking for jobs in the following three industry sectors:
+FAST provides support for immigrants who are looking for jobs in the following three industry sectors:

 If you are a Canadian employer seeking qualified employees, you can:

-The goal of the FAST Program is to connect employers to skilled new Canadians, and prepare internationally-trained professionals for jobs that effectively use their talents.
+The goal of FAST is to connect employers to skilled new Canadians and prepare internationally-trained professionals for jobs that effectively use their talents.

 The Immigrant Employment Council of BC (IEC-BC) is a not-for-profit organization that provides BC employers with solutions, tools and resources they need to attract, hire and retain qualified immigrant talent.
 We believe that the successful integration of skilled newcomers into the BC labour force is critical to both their success and the province’s long-term economic performance.
 We work with employers, government, and other partner stakeholders to ensure that BC employers can effectively integrate global talent.

 The Future Skills Centre – Centre des Compétences futures (FSC-CCF) is a forward-thinking research centre with a focus on how to best prepare Canadians today for workforce opportunities of the future.
 The Centre will test and rigorously measure innovative approaches to identify emerging in-demand skills and help Canadians develop the skills they need to take full advantage of and succeed in the new economy.
 FSC-CCF is a partnership between Ryerson University, Conference Board of Canada, and Blueprint.